Technical Committee (TC) Rail Telecommunications (RT) Activity Report 2023

 • FRMCS Radio performance analysis for different FRMCS deployment options [to be published as TR 103 865]

-Meanwhile, in cooperation with ERM TG37, the committee is also developing a new Harmonised Standard for access to radio spectrum in relation to radio equipment for applications such as Communications-Based Train Control (CBTC) operating in the 5 875 MHz - 5 935 MHz band.
+In cooperation with ETSI TC ERM TG37, the committee is also developing a new Harmonised Standard for access to radio spectrum in relation to radio equipment for applications such as Communications-Based Train Control (CBTC) operating in the 5 875 MHz - 5 935 MHz band (EN 303 867).

 See the full list of TC RT and JTFIR Work Items currently in development here.